 On that front, people have said that Singapore is very different from some of the major tech hubs.
 For example, our socio-political culture, our approach to LGBTQ for example, or our workplace culture, the hierarchical management culture.
 PM, what would you say is Singapore's total package value proposition to the tech talents here with us today?

-For now, if it is not going to be headquartered out of Singapore, but one day, as Southeast Asia grows and as the infrastructure in the region develops, there will be a need, and some of it can be done from another part of the world, which is what has happened in other engineering companies.
-If you look at energy companies, for example, quite often they have some of their functions out of Singapore, and these are global functions – and tech can overtime, develop in that direction.
+For now, if it is not going to be headquartered out of Singapore, but one day, as Southeast Asia grows and as the infrastructure in the region develops, there will be a need, and some of it can be done in our part of the world, which is what has happened in other engineering companies.
+If you look at energy companies, for example, quite often they have some of their functions out of Singapore, and these are global functions – and tech can over time, develop in that direction.
 On work culture, it depends on the organisation.
 It may not be so easy to change the culture in existing organisations.
 They try hard.
 Sometimes they set up a surgeon outfit within the organisation and that operates as a kind of skunkworks.
 GovTech does that.
 Within GovTech, they have the Hive and they have their own Open Government Products (OGP).
+Another skunkworks within skunkworks.

 You can do these things and develop different cultures in a piece of the organisation.
 But you also want to develop new organisations with fresh cultures, and be a new generation, as we have done 10 to 20 years ago, and they have become established and will transform themselves.
 Meanwhile, new ones will grow.
 Those sorts of things we will do and we will have some success.
 We are already beginning to see some results.
-On other cultural aspects, you used to have people saying that Singapore will be a cultural desert, now if you come to Singapore, it is actually quite a vibrant place.
-Be it looking for entertainment, education, culture, arts, music, dance, theatre – it is a lively scene.
+On other cultural aspects, you used to have people saying that Singapore is a cultural desert, now if you come to Singapore, it is actually quite a vibrant place to be.
+Whether you are looking for entertainment, edification, culture, arts, music, dance, theatre – it is a lively scene.